Hepatitis C re-infection

 Key points

-- Providing education and resources for safer drug use and safer sex can help to prevent re-infection.
+• Providing education and prevention resources can help to prevent reinfection.

-People who have a higher likelihood of re-infection after treatment should receive regular testing for hepatitis C. A healthcare provider may recommend regular testing every three, six or 12 months.
-This will help identify people in the early stages of re-infection and engage them in care.
+Regular testing for hepatitis C is recommended for those at ongoing risk of reinfection.
+A healthcare provider may recommend regular testing every three, six or twelve months.
+This will help identify people in the early stages of reinfection and engage them in care as early as possible.

 Resources for service providers